-- If and when does the victim need to be reinterviewed? - Is there a need for a DNA sample from the victim?
+• If and when does the victim need to be reinterviewed?

 73 Former Assistant Circuit Attorney Ed Postawko, the former head of the St. Louis Circuit Attorney's Office's CRU, reflected that he encountered victims who were forced to reenter therapy from the simple fact of receiving a call about the case in which they were involved coming under review.
 Telephone interview with Ed Postawko, former Assistant Circuit Attorney, St. Louis Circuit Attorney's Office, Missouri.
 Notes on file with PCE.
 (01/29/2020).